 LIZZY LARIO: Good evening Mayor and trustees, thank you for your time this evening.
 My name is Lizzy Lario and I also live in the Wildgrass subdivision and have been a partner with Jean the past year and a half.
 I’m here tonight to speak in support of my neighbors in Broomfield, specifically the Anthem neighborhood, as well as our neighboring community of Erie, that you delay the vote of the Crestone operator agreement.
 I was incredibly impressed and moved by the presentation earlier and really all of the comments, and I hope you were too.
 I urge you to listen to your citizens.
 I echo all of the concerns voiced in the presentation and all of the comments.
 It all feels very very familiar.
 BMPs, traffic studies, risk analysis, public engagement is critical.
 There is too much left to discuss and consider.
 As Mrs. Fisher stated, the Martinez case has yet to be ruled upon.
 Specifically, residents want their local governments to work together to ensure the state upholds and enforces the Colorado Oil and Gas Conservation Act, which states in section 34-60-1021A that is declared to be in the public interest when the oil and gas development is done, quote, in a manner consistent with protection of public health, safety and welfare.
 Including protection of the environment and wildlife resources.
 We are asking that we all take the important steps to foster this attitude and work together to ensure residents basic right to health and safety.
 Please delay this vote.
 Thank you.

-SHAVONNE BLADES: Hi I’m Shavonne Blades, I live at 1335 Washburn in Erie, I’m also the Publisher of Yellow Scene Magazine.
+SHAVONNE BLADES: Hi I’m Shavonne Blades, I live in Erie, I’m also the Publisher of Yellow Scene Magazine.
 I’m nowhere near as eloquently informed as my counterparts in the community, they certainly are far more knowledgeable than I but as a member of the media, I have one question that I have not been able to resolve since Saturday’s meeting and that is: why?
 I just really frankly cannot legally understand the why.
 I’ve been told that there is threats that we will be sued.
 I have been told that ACME will move forward on November 1st through the state, regardless of what the city does.
 So as a member of the community, and a member of the media, I look at it and it says one of two things to me.
 Either ACME has us by the short thread and we can’t do anything or the election, which nominated five of you to this seat that the city trusted you to protect us, went wrong…went down a wrong path, and I’d like to believe that’s not the case.
 I don’t believe that the legal reasoning for why this cannot be delayed has been adequately answered.
 I really do not understand the why, and as a member of the media that’s a question that motivates us.
 I look at Adams County, just passed a moratorium today.
 Erie’s had a moratorium for several months.
 Does ACME really control Erie that much that we have no say?
 That’s what it’s leaving me to believe.
 That we have absolutely no say in what happens in our community.
 So I guess, my question is why?
 Thank you.

 KEVIN KREEGER: My name is Kevin Kreeger, I know some of you already obviously.
 I’m a city council member in Broomfield, Colorado.
 I represent Ward four.
 The northern tip of it includes Anthem Ranch and Anthem Highlands, which are above Highway Seven.
 I am not here to speak for our council as a body, I’m here to speak on behalf of the residents I represent.
 There’s obviously a tremendous amount of concern over gas and oil drilling in residential areas.
 As you know, Broomfield has been wrestling with this ourselves.
 There are innumerable peer-reviewed studies at this point that show that living within a half-mile, or even a full mile, of this drilling causes severe health defects, problems to fetuses, problems to the elderly, problems to kids, probably problems to all of us.
 The people who I represent are extraordinarily concerned about being boxed in by oil and gas, some of it occurring in the city and county of Broomfield, but also occurring in jurisdictions around us and possibly with this project in Erie just across the street from them.
 Because of the wind direction, it is likely that the residents I represent in Broomfield will actually more of the toxicity in their neighborhoods than there will be in Erie neighborhoods.
 Not that I want it in Erie neighborhoods.
 Because of the topography, the sound is more likely to be experienced and burdened and be a problem by Broomfield residents in the north part of the city than Erie residents.
 What I am asking is that you take into consideration above all other considerations, the health and the safety of people.
 Because I know some of you and because I trust the people that I know, I have a lot of mixed emotions because I want to believe that you’re going to do the right thing.
 But on the other hand, it has not been a transparent process and has not involved input from Broomfield and even a lot of input from Erie residents.
 When a process is not transparent, it does not mean that it’s corrupt but it does make people wonder.
 It raises people’s instincts and people get nervous, and it creates distrust.
 Even though I know some of the people on this board, even I have to wonder what is happening behind closed doors.
 I ask that if there are possibly financial considerations or any other considerations being weighed, that none of them come close to approaching the consideration of health and safety of the people both in Erie and in Broomfield.
 I ask you to delay this vote until we can work, Broomfield, with you more closely and I ask you to consider nothing above the health and safety of people.
 Thank you for your time and allowing me to speak here.